ArgonneCPAC/diffstar/README.md

 The `demo_diffstar_sfh.ipynb` notebook in the `docs` folder illustrates how to use the Diffstar model for individual SFH, and how to generate the SFH of a population of galaxies using DiffstarPop.

+The `demo_diffmahpop_diffstarpop_sfh.ipynb` notebook illustrates how to generate a subhalo catalog, and how to generate SFHs for each halo using parameters that reproduce UniverseMachine, IllustrisTNG or Galacticus.

 See `diffstar_fitting_script_umachine_mgash.py` for an example of how to fit the SFHs of a large number of simulated galaxies in parallel with mpi4py.

 The `diffstar_fitter_demo.ipynb` notebook demonstrates how to fit the SFH of a simulated galaxy with a diffstar approximation.